mirko33/ngflow-test/README.md

 # ngflow-test
-The first sentence is correct.
+The first sentence was correct.
+But now the second sentence is right.